watertap-org/watertap/docs/technical_reference/flowsheets/seawater_RO_desalination.rst

     Because of the nature of the unit models used in this flowsheet (i.e., both zero order and detailed models), two separate system-level costing packages are required.
     ``m.fs.zo_costing = ZeroOrderCosting()`` is used to aggregate costs for zero-order models, and ``m.fs.ro_costing = WaterTAPCosting`` is for the more detailed desalination models.
-    The costing block for each unit model is ``UnitModelCostingBlock`` which has points to a system-level aggregation costing package via the configuration keyword ``flowsheet_costing_block``.
+    The costing block for each unit model is ``UnitModelCostingBlock`` that points to a system-level aggregation costing package via the configuration keyword ``flowsheet_costing_block``.
     Each system-level costing package has a ``.cost_process()`` method that is called to aggregate unit level costs and calculate overall process costs.
     To aggregate results from both costing packages, a separate ``Expression`` is created for ``total_capital_cost`` and ``total_operating_cost``, and each of these are used to calculate the ``LCOW``.
 Finally, like the unit models, the costing packages are initialized.